-The subject property and the northerly parcels within the historic Crown Grant currently appear to be used for rural residential purposes.
-Despite this, this block of parcels is a relatively isolated pocket of development in an area predominantly consisting of un-surveyed Crown lands.
+Administration recognises that the subject property and the northerly parcels within the historic Crown Grant currently appear to be used for rural residential purposes.
+Despite this, this block of parcels is a relatively isolated pocket of development in an area predominantly consisting of unsurveyed Crown lands.
 Narrowly examined, the proposed addition of a rural residential lot is not seen to be out of character in the context of the developed block of parcels; however, examined with a wider frame of reference, it is considered to be out of character in the context of its setting in a largely undeveloped area.

-Unhooking of parcels where they are split by a road are generally supported as the road is generally seen to form a natural boundary.
+Administration recognises that it is generally supportive of the unhooking of parcels where they are split by a road as the road is generally seen to form a natural boundary.
 However, it is noted that the proposal is not consistent with the Growth Management objectives in that the proposal is outside of a Rural Growth Area (Section 6.4.1), and the proposal is not in keeping with the OCP's broad goals and policies as demonstrated above.

-Consideration should be given to the potential cumulative impacts of subdivisions in an area known to have water quality and availability concerns.
+Administration also emphasizes that consideration should be given to the potential cumulative impacts of subdivisions in an area known to have water quality and availability concerns.

-While an increase of one additional lot is not seen to be substantial in the short-term allowing incremental growth in the area may detrimentally impact local water availability in the long-term.
+While an increase of one additional lot is not seen to be substantial in the short-term, Administration is concerned that allowing incremental growth in the area may detrimentally impact local water availability in the long-term.